comperiosearch/elasticsearch-eslib/README.md

 ```

 A service that is dependent on metadata cannot start until it receives the data.
 If it is missing for
-some reason, then the server should be in the 'pending' state.
+some reason, then the service should be in the 'pending' state.

 ## TODO: Manager REST API